 Condensate must flow freely from the coil at all times to prevent coil damage from water hammer, unequal thermal stresses, freeze-up and/or corrosion.

 1. Making piping connections to the steam coil as shown in the figure below.
 Cap the unused connections.

-Figure 37.
+Figure 36.
 Main steam coil connection diagram

 - 2. The coil is already pitched within the unit to provide proper pitch to drain condensate out of the coil.
 Verify that the unit has been properly leveled. - 3.
-Install a 1/2-inch, 15-degree swing check vacuum breaker in the unused condensate return tapping as close as possible to the coil.
+Install a 1/2-inch, 15-degree swing check vacuum breaker in the unused condensate return tapping as close as possible to the coil. - 4.
+Vent the vacuum breaker line to atmosphere or connect it into the return main at the discharge side of the steam trap.